CameronBanga/Pngyu-Neue/README.md

 For more information on Pngyu: https://nukesaq88.github.io/Pngyu/

-For information on this fork,
+For information on this fork: https://pngyuneue.cameron.software

 Pngyu is Front-end GUI application of pngquant.
 Pngyu is distributed under the BSD license.